 Ali Smith said: “The Goldsmiths Prize goes direct to the roots of new life in contemporary fiction every time, which is why it's the most vital and radical prize in the literary year.”

 Tom Gatti said: “Ever since Eimear McBride won the first Goldsmiths Prize in 2013, three days into my new job at the New Statesman, I've been a follower and a fan as well as an associate and judge of an award that has celebrated most of my favourite novels of the past decade.
 It's a thrill and a privilege to join the judging panel again for the prize's 10th year.”

 This year’s Goldsmiths Prize opens for submissions on Friday 28 January 2022.
 The shortlist is expected to be announced on Wednesday 5 October and the winner on Wednesday 9 November.

-In 2019 eligibility for the Goldsmiths Prize was extended to authors of any nationality, provided they have been resident in the UK or Republic of Ireland for a minimum of three years and their submitted novel has been published there.
+Authors of any nationality are eligible for the Goldsmiths Prize provided they have been resident in the UK or Republic of Ireland for a minimum of three years and their submitted novel has been published there.